 You have just connected to your very first room!
 Congratulations!
 VERY IMPORTANT – When entering a room, a QSO might already be in progress, so follow steps 1, 2 and 3 again.
 Better yet, follow them a second time.
-No one wants to be interrupted by someone barging into a room hollering their call sign.
+No one wants to be interrupted by someone barging into a room hollering out their call sign.
 Once connected, either (1) Listen for other stations, (2) Respond to a calling station, or (3) Put out your call sign with the state (Washington or Oregon) that you are calling from, and simply ask for a Wires-X contact.
 You will likely get a response using this method.
-The room you are in likely has several repeaters in it, so make sure to follow the rules and be mindful that your transmission might be carried by dozens of repeaters systems in the USA and OVERSEAS.
+The room you are in likely has several users in it, so make sure to follow the rules and be mindful that your transmission might be carried by dozens of repeaters systems in the USA and OVERSEAS.
+Speak slowly and clearly.

 When you are in a room and establish a contact, it is VERY IMPORTANT that you not “Tailgate” or “Quick-Key”.
 Once the other station is done transmitting, count to 3 or 4, and then begin your transmission.
-When you start your own transmission, please key up, wait a second or two, and THEN begin speaking.
+When you start your own transmission, please key up, wait a second or two, THEN begin speaking.
 Remember, you are likely bringing up several (sometimes up to 100!) connected repeaters, and they like a little time to start transmitting before you start talking.
 This allows the entire system to complete the previous step before picking up your transmission.
-Once you are done speaking, leave your mic keyed for about 1 second (dead air), and then UN-key.
+Once you are done speaking, leave your mic keyed for about 1 second (dead air), and then Un-key.
 This encourages the station on the other end to do the same, keeping the system flowing smoothly.
 Please review these points to present yourself as well prepared station.

-When you are done with the Wires-X system, feel free to stay connected, in case another station wants to get begin a QSO themselves.
+When you are done with the Wires-X system, feel free to stay connected, in case another station wants to initiate a QSO themselves.
 This is called “leaving the link up”, or “keeping it connected”.
 If you disconnect, (dropping the link), that’s fine as well.
 Just be sure to use your call sign, when you key the repeater to connect (#) or disconnect (*).

 ALWAYS IDENTIFY your transmission, when connecting or disconnecting the Wires-X link.